-For all self-selected rotations, including international rotations, interns will complete a Self-Selected Rotation Form detailing the proposed learning objectives and outcome measures, what core competencies are to be addressed during the experience and the types of activities proposed to meet those competencies
+For all self-selected rotations, including international rotations, student/interns will complete a Self-Selected Rotation Form detailing the proposed learning objectives and outcome measures, what core competencies are to be addressed during the experience and the types of activities proposed to meet those competencies.

-Policy: Interns will plan two weeks of their internship experience, called "self -selected rotations."
+Student/interns will plan two weeks of their internship experience, called "self -selected rotations."

-- 1. Interns will be provided with a list of possible self-selected rotation topics and preceptors, however interns may choose experiences that are not listed. - 2.
-By early spring of the internship year, interns will submit a self-selected rotation form for each rotation experience they have planned to the MDI Director and Assistant Directors.
+- Student/interns will be provided with a list of possible self-selected rotation topics and preceptors; however student/interns may choose experiences that are not listed. - 2.
+By early spring of the internship year, student/interns will submit a self-selected rotation form for each rotation experience they have planned to the MDI Director.
 Information on the self-selected rotation form includes the following: - a.
-Preceptor Information - i.
-Qualifications - ii.
-Signed agreement statement to serve as a preceptor - iii.
+Preceptor Information - 1.
+Qualifications - 2.
+Signed agreement statement to serve as a preceptor - 3.
 Facility, location and preceptor contact information - b.
-Evaluation - i.
-Learning outcomes of intern - ii.
-ACEND competencies addressed by rotation
+Evaluation - 1.
+Learning outcomes of student/intern - 2.
+ACEND competencies addressed by rotation - 3.
+Activities or projects to meet competencies

-- iii.
-Activities or projects to meet competencies - Policy: Interns are responsible for expenses associated with the self-selected experiences including transportation, housing, and meals. - Policy: Self-selected rotations will be evaluated. - Procedures: Interns will submit an evaluation of each self-selected rotation that includes a selfevaluation and an evaluation from the preceptor.
-In the evaluation, intern and preceptor should address each learning outcome or competency as well as assess the quality of activities or projects completed by the intern.
+Student/interns are responsible for expenses associated with the self-selected experiences including transportation, housing, and meals.

+Self-selected rotations will be evaluated.

+Student/interns will submit an evaluation of each self-selected rotation that includes a self-evaluation and an evaluation from the preceptor.
+In the evaluation, student/intern and preceptor should address each learning outcome or competency as well as assess the quality of activities or projects completed by the student/intern.